hpcc-systems/HPCC-Platform/esp/src/test-ui/tests/framework/README.md

 Each Java class created to write tests for specific web pages should have at least one method annotated with @Test.
 The code for each class starts to run from this method.

+Note: Users need to run these tests with regression test suite only.